-Set up the shared file system:
+Setting up the shared file system

 - On the server that will store the shared file system, verify that you have access to another account that can

-suto the looker user account.
+suto the Looker user account.

-- On the server for the shared file system, log into the Looker user account.
+- On the server for the shared file system, log in to the Looker user account.

 - If Looker is currently running, shut down your Looker configuration.

-On one node, move the
+On one node, move your deploy keys, plugins, and the

-looker/models-user-*directories to your network share.
+looker/models-user-*directories, which store your model files, to your network share.
 For example:

 mv looker/models /mnt/looker-share/ mv looker/models-user-* /mnt/looker-share/